-Whether you’ve already started senior year or it’s just around the corner, you’re likely full of excitement and a bit of nerves.
+Whether you’ve already started senior year or it’s still a few years away, you’re likely full of excitement and a bit of nerves.
 Here is some advice to help you get through senior year.

 Dealing with (unwanted) questions.
 How many times have you been asked, “Where are you applying to college?”
 Probably more than you care to count.
 Personal questions like this come at you from all directions and can be annoying, overwhelming and panic-inducing.
 The next time an adult asks you that question, respond with something like, “Oh, I’ve been checking out a lot of great schools.
 How did you decide where to apply?”
 Once you get them talking about themselves, they’ll quickly forget about your college application process.
 Problem solved!